Newark Castle, Nottinghamshire: History

 Alexander also established a mint at the castle.
 This early castle was most likely of timber construction, and was rebuilt in stone towards the end of the century.

-King John died after a feast at this castle on the night of 18 October 1216 from dysentery, according to tradition from eating a "surfeit of peaches".
+On 29 August 1216, during the First Barons' War, King John ordered the destruction (slighting) of Newark Castle.
+The instruction was subsequently rescinded.
+John died after a feast at this castle on the night of 18 October 1216 from dysentery, according to tradition from eating a "surfeit of peaches".

 The castle was slighted in 1648 and left derelict.
 Between 1845 and 1848 architect Anthony Salvin restored the castle, and in 1889 the corporation of Newark purchased the building and carried out further restoration work.

 The castle is a scheduled monument, a "nationally important" historic building and archaeological site which has been given protection against unauthorised change.
 It is also a Grade I listed building (first listed in 1950) and recognised as an internationally important structure.
 The Gilstrap Heritage Centre is located on the castle grounds.
 The centre featured exhibits about the castle, and the town's history during the English Civil Wars.
 The Gilstrap Centre is now the Newark Registration Office.
 Admission to the gardens is free and tours are conducted by the Castle Ranger.